 ARRIVING IN ANTIGUA

-If you didn’t already know, Antigua is one of the most popular and most beautiful colonial towns in the world!
-Boasting narrow cobblestone streets, colorful European architecture, a lively cafe scene and nearby active volcanoes.
+If you didn’t already know, Antigua is one of the most popular and beautiful colonial towns in the world!

 I think it’s safe to say that Antigua is not to be missed when backpacking Guatemala!

-You are most likely going to arrive in Antigua in the afternoon and I am sure you’ll be eager to start exploring.
 Conveniently, the small town of Antigua Guatemala can easily be explored on foot and I guarantee it won’t take you long to get your bearings.

 WHERE TO STAY IN ANTIGUA

-There are hundreds of accommodations in Antigua Guatemala, so I have narrowed it down to a few of the best places to stay in Antigua to suit the needs of luxury travelers and budget backpackers.
-See the list of accommodations below that I personally recommend:
+There are hundreds of accommodations in Antigua Guatemala, so I have narrowed it down to a few of the best places to stay in Antigua to suit all types of travelers.

-BACKPACKING GUATEMALA – DAY 2:
+DAY 2: ANTIGUA

 On day 2 of backpacking Guatemala, spend a full day exploring the colorful streets of Antigua!